Artwork created by a patient at the Partnership Comprehensive Care Practice

 - Strengthens advocacy efforts for universal access to treatment, care and diagnostics to save lives and brings us closer to ending the epidemic.

 Dr. Althoff says, "U=U promotes access to treatment for all so that all people with HIV can get the care they need, and we can soon reach the goal of zero new infections."

 The impact of this on patients' lives has been huge.
 "When patients mention their stress over disclosing their status, preventing transmission to their partner, feeling isolated or wanting children, I give them a U=U brochure and discuss the campaign with them," explains Dr. Althoff.
 "I often immediately feel the mood in the room lighten.
 I feel so privileged to be able to share the strong research work that has been done and provide hope."

 There are times when a person who is undetectable should continue to use protection for sex.
-"HIV medications only treat HIV, not other sexually-transmitted infections (STI's), and these medications do not prevent pregnancy," says Dr. Althoff.
-"If a patient has multiple partners, or if one is worried about STI's or pregnancy, he or she should use a condom.
+"HIV medications only treat HIV, not other sexually transmitted infections (STIs), and these medications do not prevent pregnancy," says Dr. Althoff.
+"If a patient has multiple partners, or if one is worried about STIs or pregnancy, they should use a condom.
 In addition, HIV-negative partners may choose to use PReP to prevent acquiring HIV if they have more than one sexual partner or if they are unsure of a partner's HIV status."

 Despite medical advancements, myths surrounding HIV still persist, but U=U is hoping to change that.
 "Fear of transmission has been ingrained into the minds of both patients and providers for decades," says Dr. Althoff.
 "We now have the science to dispel these fears, but for risk-averse HIV providers, it will take time for everyone to fully adopt it into their practice.
 However, I hope that this time is very short, so that people living with HIV can embrace the full lives that they deserve to live now."